accesscode-2-2/lion/week-1.md

 <h3>Weekly Retrospective</h3>

-1. Did you meet your weekly goals?
+1. Did you meet your weekly goals? <br>
 Yes / No [UPDATE THIS] We all submitted our assignments Understood more about git

-2. If not, which ones didn't you meet and why?
+2. If not, which ones didn't you meet and why? <br>
 Communication could have been improved Bugs Galore Merge conflicts need to be looked at in greater detail with whole class.
 Turnaround time for reviewing pull requests was not fast.

 [UPDATE THIS]

-3. What will you do as a team to make sure you meet your goals next week?
+3. What will you do as a team to make sure you meet your goals next week? <br>
 Support each other's meditating goals.

 [UPDATE THIS]